Module to Import MailChimp Newsletters into your Drupal Site

 - whether or not to import on cron runs, perhaps how often to import

-Moreover, some people who see the name "MailChimp Import" will likely be hoping for a module that will import MailChimp subscribers as Drupal user accounts.
+Moreover, some people who see the name "MailChimp Import" will likely be hoping for a module that will import their MailChimp subscribers as Drupal user accounts.
 Eh, you want that, go help develop EMF module.

 UPDATE: New version, now compatible with Mailchimp module 6.20.
 Implemented zzolo's recommended code cleanups from here.